jthero3/QuackPack/README.md

 * Blas, a metal poor, scorching hot desert Superkerbin with a large ring system and one small moonlet.
 * Geet, the lone moon of Blas, and a shepherd to the ring system.
 * Jot, an inflated hot Jool with an extremely large atmosphere.
+* Subon, a captured metallic asteroid in a close retrograde orbit of Jot.
 * Cind, a Kerbin sized tidally locked hellworld, with an atmosphere made of sulfur and boiling metal.

 ## Features
-* 4 challenging new bodies to explore.
+* 5 challenging new bodies to explore.
 * Science and career mode ready, with full biome and experiment definitions.
 * Full scatterer integration.
 * Full EVE integration, with clouds, sandstorms, lightning, aurorae, and thermal glow.